Defending Membership Inference Attacks via Privacy-aware Sparsity Tuning: Experiments

 \subsection{Setup}

-\paragraph{Datasets} In our evaluation, we employ five datasets: Texas100~\citep{TexasInpatient2006}, Purchase100~\citep{KaggleValuedShoppers2014}, CIFAR-10, CIFAR-100~\citep{krizhevsky2009learning}, and ImageNet~\citep{russakovsky2015imagenet}.
-We split each dataset into six subsets, with each subset alternately serving as the training, testing, or inference set for the target and shadow models.
-The inference set was used by our method and adversarial training algorithms that incorporate adversary loss—such as Mixup+MMD~\citep{li2021mixup} and adversarial regularization~\citep{nasr2018machine}.
-In our method, the inference set was used to obtain the comparison information between members and non-members.
-For other methods, the inference set is specifically utilized to generate adversary loss.
+\paragraph{Datasets and models} In our evaluation, we conduct experiments on various types of datasets, including two tabular datasets (e.g., Texas100~\citep{TexasInpatient2006} and Purchase100~\citep{acquire-valued-shoppers-challenge}) and three image datasets (e.g., CIFAR-10, CIFAR-100~\citep{krizhevsky2009learning}, and ImageNet~\citep{russakovsky2015imagenet}).
+Following previous work~\citep{liu2024mitigating}, we randomly split each dataset into six subsets, which are used as the training, testing, and inference set for target and shadow models.
+For instance, the CIFAR-10 dataset is randomly partitioned into six equal subsets, with each subset comprising 10,000 samples.
+Our method uses the inference set as non-members during PAST fine-tuning.
+Additionally, the inference set is utilized by adversarial training algorithms that incorporate adversary loss, such as Mixup+MMD~\citep{li2021mixup} and adversarial regularization~\citep{nasr2018machine}.
+To evaluate the performance of our method across various model architectures, we conduct experiments on different model architectures, including DenseNet-121~\citep{huang2017densely}, ResNet-18~\citep{he2016deep}, SqueezeNet~\citep{iandola2016squeezenet}, and MobileViT~\citep{mehta2021mobilevit}.
+Additionally, following prior work~\citep{nasr2018machine, jia2019memguard}, we conduct experiments on multilayer perceptron (MLP) models with tabular datasets.